ros2/ros2_documentation/source/How-To-Guides/Releasing/_Personal-Access-Token.rst

 During the release process, multiple HTTPS Git operations will be performed that require password authentication.
 To avoid being repeatedly asked for a password, a `Personal Access Token (PAT) <https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token>`_ will be set up.
+Note that if you have multi-factor authentication setup on your GitHub account, you **must** setup a Personal Access Token.

 Create a Personal Access Token by: